Top considerations in starting a cannabis-focused alternative investment fund

 The federal rules also demand more meticulous recordkeeping from businesses in the cannabis sector.
 As noted above, the sector is often subjected to a higher level of scrutiny.
 The federal prohibition against ordinary and necessary business expenses needs to be properly disclosed to investors, and compliance with the rule needs to be documented extensively.

 State tax consequences can get even more complicated, as many states start their business income tax calculation with federal adjusted gross income.
 Some of the states that have legalized cannabis have restructured their state tax codes to allow businesses in the sector to deduct expenses for state income tax calculations, but others haven’t gotten there yet.
+Plus, it’s not just the state level cannabis businesses need to watch for: In many states, local taxing jurisdictions also have registration and collection rules.
+(Read about more top state and local tax considerations for cannabis businesses.)

 In addition to the regulations already noted, states may have specialized restrictions on cannabis businesses that should be evaluated.
 Even in states where adult-use cannabis is legal, it is still highly regulated and closely monitored.
 Restrictions on advertising and licensing might apply to your fund as well as the businesses that you might evaluate for investment.
 Registration as an investment advisor at the federal and state levels can be affected by a fund’s involvement in the industry.

-Still, working in the cannabis sector holds numerous challenges, and just like with any other investment, the potential for higher rewards in the sector must be balanced against higher risks.
+Still, working in the cannabis sector holds numerous challenges, and just like with any other investment, the potential for higher rewards must be balanced against higher risks.
 The key to managing those risks is understanding them up front and making choices for your fund that follow your investment strategy.

 Marc J. Wolf, CPA, Partner, Financial Services industry co-leader